hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

   #.
 Turn the knob to select the applicable year as pertaining to required HSSD.

   #.
-Turn the knob to select the applicable location.
-(This effects the definition of WATLEV per the 2018 HSSD.)
+Select **Use settings for Great Lakes area** if your survey is located in the Great Lakes region.
+This functionality is used when analyzing the WATLEV of features.

   #.
+When **Check Image Names** is set, the tool will check image names for compliance with the HSSD or with HTD 2018-4 (SBDARE features) and HTD 2018-5 (non-SBDARE features), depending on the year selected.
+This check can only be disabled in the Field mode for 2019.
+In Office mode, the HTD or HSSD checks automatically run.

+  #.
 When **Select the path to the images folder** is set, the user can navigate to their multimedia or images folder upon execution of the tool.
 When this is unchecked, Feature scan will search in the relative path that the feature file is located.

-  #.
-When **Check Image Names per HTDs** is set, the tool will check image names for compliance with the HSSD and with HTD 2018-4 (SBDARE features) and HTD 2018-5 (non-SBDARE features).
-This check is available in Field mode.
-In Office mode, the HTD checks automatically run.
-These HTDs do not apply to 2020 and beyond as they have been incorporated into the 2020 HSSD.
-Therefore, **Check Image Names per HSSD** will perform image name checks for 2020 automatically.

   #. **MHW** value is required to check proper attribution of WATLEV per the HSSD.
 Enter MHW value as a positive number.